 THE REMNANTS OF A DEAD WORLD AFTER CONVERSION

 My heart has been aching again lately.
 Christianity is not a cure-all pill that makes the world perfect when you accept Jesus.
 Depression is still depression, moods still vacillate; pain still hurts, loss still burdens—and therefore, most importantly—hope is still imperative.
-Faith in Jesus doesn’t erase divorce, struggle, cancer, breakups, or poverty from existence, but it does give us hope that these forms of worldly suffering are not the conclusion to our story.
+Faith in Jesus doesn’t erase divorce, struggle, cancer, or poverty from existence, but it does give us hope that these forms of worldly suffering are not the conclusion to our story.
 When I think of my relationship with Jesus today, what hits me as I seek Him more often is how seeking Him has needed to become a lifestyle rather than a bullet-point reference on a “To-Do” list.
 Seeking Jesus is either who I am, or it’s who I’m avoiding to be.

 THE SUNNY-FACED CHRISTIAN FALLACY

 One of the distortions I came about believing over the course of affirming myself as an atheist and later converting to Christianity was the fallacy that people need to see Christians smiley and sunny-faced.
 To me, not smiling and lacking the sunny face meant Jesus mustn’t be as good as people said He was—but that’s just not true.
 What I had to learn over time is that feelings are feelings no matter what our beliefs are.
 A Christian can still feel depressed just like an unbeliever can.
-An unbeliever can feel happiness and express joy the way a Christian can; the main difference is that the joy of a Christian is not based on circumstance, but rather on the joy of the Good News that Jesus Christ has saved us, and that in Him, we have a reason to be selfless and to look forward to the future, making the present moment that much more significantly meaningful and purposeful.
-That has nothing to do with emotion or feeling, but with the faith in our heart.
+An unbeliever can feel happiness and express joy the way a Christian can.
+The main difference is that the joy of a Christian is not based on circumstance, but rather, on the joy of the Good News that Jesus Christ has saved us; that in Him, we have a reason to be selfless and to look forward to the future, making the present moment that much more significantly meaningful and purposeful.
+That has nothing to do with emotion or feeling, but with faith in our heart.
 They are separate concepts, and combining the two as one is a mistake that perhaps many believers out there do not yet understand.
 To understand that difference, and to explain it in more delicate detail, is the purpose of this article.